tamarshnirer/prometheus-alertmanager/README.md

 ### 3. Setting Up the Monitoring Server
 - Log in or SSH to your 2nd Ubuntu machine (I used Ubuntu 22.04 over wsl)
 - Be sure port 9090 is not blocked by
-- clone this repository to your Ubuntu machine.
+- Clone this repository on your Ubuntu machine.
 ```bash
 git clone https://github.com/tamarshnirer/prometheus-alertmanager.git
 cd prometheus-alertmanager